carloodq/remove_hs_from_dimer/readme.md

 - **fragment**: monomer the abstracted H belonged to

 Core subset 15k:
-- QM up to 4 confromers
+- QM up to 4 conformers
 - MD up to 10 conformers

+After generating a new row for each H in the dimer, we drop duplicates.
+The logic adopted is to randomly keep just one row when there are more than 1 H abstractions with identical 1st connectivity and 2nd connectivity.
+We can instead decide to keep all rows by setting ```just_unique = False``` in  `generate_csv.py`.

 Here are some examples of one original and one modified dimer.
 You can notice that the second dimer is missing one H.